 Pros and Cons of Hospitals in Costa Rica

-As I’ve already noted, hospitals in Costa Rica have a lot of good things going for them.
-However, they are not perfect.
+Although hospitals in Costa Rica have a lot of good things going for them, they’re not perfect.

 Here are the major pros and cons of getting treated at private and public hospitals in Costa Rica.